 How do I prepare for the New York City tour guide license exam?

 Attend our monthly membership meetings and meet GANYC Guides!
 Also, read and take tours!
 A NYC tour guide (and former GANYC member, since retired) wrote the current exam in 2003 with the purpose of confirming knowledge of local landmarks, history and points of interest of the city.
 The DCA website contains a suggested study guide.
-For those needing additional assistance, GANYC Guides and other organizations do offer exam study courses (many guides have passed the exam studying on their own).

-Of course, passing the exam is just the first step in leading tours in this exciting, continual learning process that is our profession!
+Passing the exam is just the first step in leading tours in this exciting, continual learning process that is our profession!
 It is helpful and important to take guided tours.
 Tours are offered by GANYC Guides and other NYC tour guides every day throughout NYC at a variety of price points.
 These tours will provide you with information and allow you to see a professional in action.
 You’ll get to see how different tour guides work and see the things you’d like to focus on for your own future guided tours.
 Knowledge of NYC history is just one facet of being a tour guide.
 Can you move a group through the city on all of its various modes of transportation?
 Can you tell a story and keep a group’s interest?
 Can you quickly modify your previously, carefully prepared plans as the city throws its inevitable roadblocks at you?
 That’s just a sampling of the complexities and joys of being a NYC tour guide.

 GANYC continues to offer a variety of learning opportunities for our members through our colleague-led FAM tours and other professional development opportunities.